minhphan46/translate-extension/README.md

 # Translate Extension

-Chrome Extension dịch nhanh nội dung trên trang web:

-- `VI -> EN`: gọi OpenAI, trả về `3` phương án tiếng Anh để người dùng chọn.
-- `Any language -> VI`: tự detect ngôn ngữ nguồn rồi dịch sang tiếng Việt.
-- Có `Dashboard` và `Settings` để quản lý API key, model, prompt template.
-- Người dùng bôi đen text rồi nhấn `Ctrl` để mở popup dịch ngay trên trang.
+A Chrome Extension for quick website translation with two translation flows:

+- `Vietnamese -> English`: uses OpenAI and returns `3` English translation options.
+- `Any other language -> Vietnamese`: auto-detects the source language and translates it into Vietnamese.

+The extension includes:

+- An on-page translation modal
+- A Dashboard and Settings page
+- OpenAI API key management
+- Custom model and prompt template configuration

+## Features

+- Select text on any webpage and press `Shift` to open the translation modal
+- Show translation near the selected text
+- Copy original or translated text
+- Read original and translated text aloud
+- Toggle speech on/off from the same button
+- Stop speech automatically when the modal closes
+- Keep the modal inside the viewport, even near the bottom of the screen

-## Stack
+## Tech Stack

 - `Chrome Extension Manifest V3`
 - `TypeScript`